-Cost: 2D10 WPR/use Roll Required; S/O

-Range: Unlimited Area.
-I Incorporeal Creature Successful use of this discipline puts a character in While incorporeal, characters can attack using the direct mental contact with a specific incorporeal creature, and allows him to obtain some information directly from creature's incorporeal attacks.
-Ofcourse, your incorporeal . that creature's mind.
-The character runs the risk, however, of a tremendous Current Willpower drain and temporary insanity. .
+Cost: 2D10 WPR/use Roll Required: S/O Range: Unlimited Area.
+I Incorporeal Creature Successful use of this discipline puts a character in While incorporeal, characters can attack using the directmental contact with a specific incorporeal creature, and allows him to obtain some information directly from. of a tremendous Current Willpower drain and temporary insanity. •

-A character with this discipline must know the name of the incorporeal creature who is to be contacted.
+A character with the discipline must know the name of the incorporeal creature who is to be contacted.
 He must also be in the presence of at least two other envoys.
 The surroundings should be quiet, dark, and pleasant.
 In any event, this discipline cannot be used in a combat situation.

-Your character begins a seance by calling the name of and so does your character when the discipline's effects the incorporeal creature to be contacted.
-Range is not a factor; the creature summoned may be anywhere.
+Your character begins a seance by calling the name of factor; the creature summoned may be anywhere.
 You roll a Specific Check: your character's Discipline Score is opposed by the Current Willpower of the creature summoned.
 Use the following key to interpret results:

-- The CM rolls a higher result level for the creature than you do for your P.C. failure. - You and the CM roll equal result levels: contact lasts 2 rounds, and your character obtains hitem of information. - You roll a result level higher than the CM: contact lasts 4 rounds, and your character obtains 2 items of information. - You roll a result level 2 higher than the CM: contact lasts 6 rounds, and your character obtains 3 tems of information. - · You roll a result level 3 higher than the CM: contact lasts 8 rounds, and your character obtains 4 items of - · You roll a result level 4 higher than the CM: contact lasts 10 rounds, and your character obtains 4 items of information, and cannot be attacked by the contacted creature for the duration of the discipline
+• The CM rolls a higher result level for the creature than you do for your PC. failure. 🔐 - - M

+• You and the CM oll equal result levels: contact lasts 2 rounds, and your character obtains hitem of information.

+• You roll a result level higher than the CM: contact lasts 4 rounds, and your character obtains 2 items of information.

+• You roll a result level 2 higher than the CM: contact lasts 6 rounds, and your character obtains 3 tems of information.

+• You roll a result level 3 higher than the CM: contact lasts 8 rounds, and your character obtains 4 items of information.

+• You roll a result level 4 higher than the CM: contact lasts 10 rounds, and your character obtains 4 items of information, and cannot be attacked by the contacted creature for the duration of the discipline.